ARA-290

 Sourcing in Vietnam

 ARA-290 (Cibinetide) has no FDA approval and no DAV-registered pharmaceutical brand in Vietnam.
 It is not stocked at Long Châu, Pharmacity, FV Hospital, or Vinmec.
 Sourcing is research-grade only through cold-chain importers (3.5 to 5 million VND per 50mg vial).
-The 4mg daily dosing makes a single vial last roughly 12 days, so a full neuropathy protocol typically requires 3 vials.
+At the daily dosing used in the Phase 2 trial, a single vial lasts roughly two weeks, so a multi-week course typically requires several vials.
 See the supplier list and COA guide before purchasing.

 FAQ